 Teaching

 My teaching focuses on building practical skills for analysing complex environmental problems, combining clear conceptual foundations with hands-on engagement with real data.
 I emphasise pedagogical approaches that support active skill development, including scaffolded exercises, applied projects, and iterative feedback.
-I integrate innovative and asynchronous learning formats—such as live and hands-on coding tutorials, interactive datasets, and self-paced analytical tasks.
-The aim is to make technical skills accessible across diverse disciplinary backgrounds while allowing students to learn flexibly and progressively build confidence in using and interpreting data for decision-making.
+I integrate innovative and asynchronous learning formats, including live and hands-on coding tutorials, interactive datasets, and individually-paced analytical tasks.
+The aim is to make technical skills accessible across diverse disciplinary backgrounds while allowing students to learn flexibly, thus progressively building confidence in using and interpreting data for decision-making.

 Modelling ecosystem services using R